 To determine the rough average cost to society of one infected Covid-19 patient, we can multiply the probability of the outcome by its cost and calculate the total sum of all these values.
 With a very rough estimate, I calculated the health cost incurred on society for one infected to be 30,520 dollars.

 |Proportion||Unit Cost||Cost per infected|

 Covid-19’s estimated reproduction rate, in the absence of any preventive measures, is around 2.4 or higher.
-Assuming that our anti-maskers do not socially distance as well, one infected mask refusing miscreant statistically would infect 2.4 people.
-If they were infected, the rough estimated average healthcare cost inflicted on society would be $76,300.
-Four percent of anti-maskers are estimated to have Covid-19 right now.
-Spreading out the cost of infected maskless individuals over all maskless people yields an approximate healthcare cost of $1500 per maskless person for their selfishness, which is higher than the $1200 stimulus check that most individuals received.
+Assuming that our anti-maskers do not socially distance as well, one infected mask-refusing miscreant statistically would infect 2.4 people.
+Those are peventable infections that the anti-masker is responsible for.
+For each person with Covid, society has to pay an estimated average healthcare cost of $121,200.
+Around 0.8% of anti-maskers are infectious with Covid-19 right now.
+Spreading out the cost of infected maskless individuals over all maskless people yields an approximate healthcare cost of $1000 per maskless person for their selfishness.
+This is almost the same amount as the $1200 stimulus check that most individuals received.

-In the end, the anti-maskers self-aggrandized freedom fighters are nothing more than selfish miscreants who are hurting society under the guise of “freedom.”
-It is the definition of reckless conduct.
-There is a real cost, and they should pay.
+In the end, the self-aggrandized freedom fighters are nothing more than selfish miscreants who are hurting society under the guise of “freedom.”
+They are reckless, and their behavior is incurring a real cost on the society.
+It is clear.
+They should pay.
 The government has a duty to penalize those who refuse to wear masks, and many states are.